burkeholland/deno-first-look/lessons/welcome/exercises.md

 description: "Burke covers the agenda for the Deno First Look workshop, talks about himself a little bit more than you would probably like, explains how to submit issues with this course and then pontificates on whether or not Deno is something that has a future and if we should be investing valuable time into learning it."
 ---

-The steps that I'll go through in this workshop are also available as a repo with exercises where you can follow along.sThe repo is called [Deno Exercises](https://github.com/burkeholland/deno-exercises).
+The steps that I'll go through in this workshop are also available as a repo with exercises where you can follow along.
+The repo is called [Deno Exercises](https://github.com/burkeholland/deno-exercises).
 All you need to do to use it is to clone it.

 ## Using the exercise project